-We asked workers to use their judgment to estimate the ``importance'' of problems (see supplemental materials for the exact wording of instructions).
-To keep task size per work manageable, we assume workers only compare a pair of problems, asking them to compare two problems per task, with a simple ``Which of these two problems is more important?''-style question.
-This reduces the worker's task to a pairwise comparison.
-Yet even reduced to pairwise comparisons, the global ranking problem is still challenging, as one needs $\mathcal{O}(N^{2})$ pairwise comparisons for $N$ problems, comparing every problem to every other problem.
-Furthermore, importance is generally subjective, so we need the responses of many workers and cannot rely on a single response to a given pair of problems.
-Assuming we require $L$ independent worker comparisons per pair, the number of worker responses required for problem ranking grows as $\mathcal{O}(L N^{2})$.
+We asked workers to use their judgment to estimate the ``importance'' of tasks (see supplemental materials for the exact wording of instructions).
+To keep workloads manageable, we ask workers to compare two tasks at a time, with a simple ``Which of these two tasks is more important?''-style question.
+This reduces the worker's assignment to a pairwise comparison.
+Yet, even reduced to pairwise comparisons, the global ranking problem is still challenging, as one needs $\mathcal{O}(N^{2})$ pairwise comparisons for $N$ tasks, comparing every task to every other task.
+Furthermore, importance is generally subjective, so we need the responses of many workers and cannot rely on a single response to a given pair of tasks.
+Assuming we require $L$ independent worker comparisons per pair, the number of worker responses required for task ranking grows as $\mathcal{O}(L N^{2})$.

 Thankfully, ranking algorithms can reduce this complexity.
-Instead of comparing all pairs of problems, these algorithms allow us to compare a subset of pairs to infer a latent score for each problem, then rank all problems according to these latent scores.
-For this work, we chose the following top-$K$ spectral ranking algorithm, due to \citet{rankcentrality2017}, to rank crowd-proposed problems and extract the $K$ best problems for subsequent crowdsourced data collection.

-The algorithm begins with a \emph{comparison graph} $G=(V,E)$, where the vertices $V=\{1,2,\ldots,N\}$ denote the problems to be compared, and comparison between two problems $i$ and $j$ occurs only if $(i,j) \in E$.
-If any two problems are independently and equally likely to be chosen for comparison, then $G$ is an Erd\H{o}s-R\'enyi graph $G_{N,p}$ where $p$ is the constant probability that an edge exists.
-In order to compute a global ranking from the pairwise comparisons, $G$ must be connected.
-For Erd\H{o}s-R\'enyi graphs, this occurs when $p \geq c \log(N)/N$ for some constant $c>1$.
+Instead of comparing all pairs of tasks, these algorithms allow us to compare a subset of pairs to infer a latent score for each task, then rank all tasks according to these latent scores.
+For this work, we chose the following top-$K$ spectral ranking algorithm, due to \cite{rankcentrality2017}, to rank non-expert-proposed tasks and extract the $K$ best tasks for subsequent crowdsourced data collection.
+The algorithm uses a comparison graph $G=(V,E)$, where the $N$ vertices denote the tasks to be compared, and comparison between two tasks $i$ and $j$ occurs only if $(i,j) \in E$.
+For our specific crowdsourcing experiment, we solicited $N=50$ tasks during the proposal phase, so here we generated a single Erd\H{o}s-R\'enyi comparison graph of 50 nodes with each potential edge exists independently with probability $p=1.5\log(N)/N$ (this $p$ ensures $G$ is connected), and opted for $L=15$.
+Increasing $L$ can improve ranking accuracy, but doing so comes at the cost of more worker time and crowdsourcer resources.
 The choice of an Erd\H{o}s-R\'enyi comparison graph here is useful: when all possible edges are equally and independently probable, the number of samples needed to produce a consistent ranking is nearly optimal~\citep{rankcentrality2017}.